 Jill Wine-Banks was born on a Wednesday in the zodiac sign of Taurus.
 This makes Mercury the ruler of her INNER Self and Venus in charge of her OUTER Self.
 Together they create the bright and stable 38 WED TAU Dayology Signature.

 The Wednesday Day Ray produces people with intense intellects.
 They are alert and want to understand anything that comes their way.
 They possess the rare ability to see both sides of most situations.
 In her commentator roles you can watch Wine-banks listening to other guests and quickly understanding their points of view.
 She is only too happy to add valuable information regarding the law or the ways in which the legal system works.

 The Sun Sign Taurus produces individuals with firm desire natures.
-Wine-Bank accepts that the world revolves upon an wide availability of choices, but she maintains her own value system.
+Wine-Bank accepts that the world offers a wide availability of choices, but she maintains her own value system.
 As a Taurus she prefers conventional employment producing physical results.
 And she appreciates the good life to the extent that she may struggle with health and weight issues.
 Taurians can accumulate a fair degree of wealth in real-estate, stable investments and collecting valuables.

 UPDATE: Wine-Banks is also known for her extensive collection of decorative pins.
 She uses these dazzlers like talismans to express subtle messages.
 On a July 28, 2018 cable television appearance she chose to wear “Only a Blue Wave will save our democracy.”
 She stated then that she anticipated the victory of the Democrats in the 2018 and 2020 U.S. elections.
 A Blue Wave did sweep across the country in the 2018 midterms.
 The Democrats took the U. S. House of Representatives allowing for more liberal and responsible action to be considered.
 The Blue Wave did not reach the Senate chambers and the White House.